-Visual C++ Language Conformance
+Microsoft C++ Language Conformance Table

-This topic summarizes the ISO C++03, C++11, C++14, C++17, and Draft C++20 language standards conformance of compiler features and Standard Library features for the C++ compiler in Visual Studio 2017 and earlier versions.
+This topic summarizes the ISO C++03, C++11, C++14, C++17, and C++20 language standards conformance of compiler features and Standard Library features for the Microsoft C++ compiler in Visual Studio 2019 and earlier versions.
 Each compiler and standard library feature name links to the ISO C++ Standard proposal paper that describes the feature, if one is available at publication time.
 The Supported column lists the Visual Studio version in which support for the feature first appeared.

 Standard Library Features